The Welcome Experience for Essential Workers

 Providing information and introductions to cultural communities.

-Register for The Welcome Experience program on the NSW Government’s website and select the Southern New England Region to be connected with Emma and Katrina.
+Register for The Welcome Experience program on the NSW Government’s website and select the appropriate LGA to be connected with Emma, Katrina, Emily or Kate.

 Local Connector for Armidale and Uralla